seanpm2001/seanpm2001/Remodels/2024/!OldVersions/README/English/USA/README.txt

 Improvements to language translation process, and info on this Centering various tables and text
 Internet status and speedtest link
-Favorite works
+Information on necroposting and project development cycle (in years) Favorite works
 Forks and browsing forks
 My server and server plans + request for help